-- 58% of women and 60% of men who reported a sexual assault face retaliation. - 77% of formal retaliation reports were against someone in the victim's chain of command. - A third of victims are discharged after reporting, typically within 7 months of making a report. - Victims received harsher discharges, with 24% separated under less than fully honorable conditions, compared to 15% of all service members.ii
+- 58% of women and 60% of men who reported a sexual assault face retaliation. - 77% of retaliation reports alleged that retaliators were in the reporter's chain of command. - A third of victims are discharged after reporting, typically within 7 months of making a report.i - Victims received harsher discharges, with 24% separated under less than fully honorable conditions, compared to 15% of all service members.ii